mmatschiner/CladeAge-Tutorial/README.md

 <figure>
 	<a id="fig:beast2"></a>
 	<img style="width:50%;" src="figures/beast2.png" alt="BEAST">
-	<figcaption>Figure 21: Error message due to failure to initialise the MCMC chain.</figcaption>
+	<figcaption>Figure 21: Error message due to failure to initialize the MCMC chain.</figcaption>
 </figure>

-This is a common problem when several fossil constraints are specified: According to the error message, BEAST2 could not find a proper state to initialise.
+This is a common problem when several fossil constraints are specified: According to the error message, BEAST2 could not find a proper state to initialize.
 This means that even after several attempts, no starting state of the MCMC chain could be found that had a non-zero probability.
 Most often, the issue is that the tree that BEAST2 randomly generates to start the chain is in conflict with one or more fossil constraints.
 Unfortunately, the only way to fix this issue is to manually edit the XML file and specify a starting tree that is in agreement with the specified fossil constraints.
 In particular, because all fossil constraints imposed hard minimum ages on the origin of the respective clades, this clades must at least be as old as this minimum age in the starting tree.
 In case of doubt, it is usually safer to make the starting tree too old rather than too young, the course of the MCMC chain should, at least after the burnin, not be influenced by the starting state anymore anyway.
 Some helpful advice on how to specify starting trees is provided on the [BEAST2](https://www.beast2.org/fix-starting-tree/) webpage.
 With trees of hundreds of taxa, generating a suitable starting tree can be a tricky task in itself, but with the small number of 24 species used here, writing a starting tree by hand is feasible.

 > Copy and paste the below starting tree string into a new FigTree window.